 - In the first level, the reader compiles a pile of candidates that have a sound academic record, excellent recommendations, and required qualifications.

 - Next, they search for resumes that convince them that the applicant has a deep understanding of the demands of the job.
 It is seen that applicants who confidently tells the team of the skills and knowledge that they can offer.
 The paper also lists extra work experience, volunteer work, and distinctive qualities that the applicant possesses.

 - Lastly, applications with a dash of personality always manage to get attention.
 These resume/cover letter prove that the candidate is passionate about the job.

 The ideal nursing candidate would pass all three levels.
 Others are those who manage to score a few points here and there.

-Therefore, you need to compose a customized resume and a custom cover letter that props you up as the best candidate (source).
 Don’t hesitate to tell stories that are relevant to the profession.
 Or, add personal elements that give you a unique character profile.